Michael Holmstrom Jr.

 Michael Holmstrom Jr. is an American politician serving since 2025 as a member of the Minnesota Senate.
 A member of the Republican Party of Minnesota, Holmstrom represents District 29 in central Minnesota, located primarily in Wright County.

 Minnesota Senate

 Holstrom was elected to the Minnesota Senate in a special election on November 4, 2025.
 The district was vacated upon the death of Republican Bruce Anderson.
-After winning a primary election in August 2025, Holstrom defeated Louis McNutt (DFL) with over 73% of the vote.
+After winning the Republican primary election in August 2025, Holstrom defeated DFL nominee Louis McNutt with 62.1% of the vote.
 He was sworn in on November 18, 2025.